-35. On November 18, 2013, Mast wrote two emails to Dulberg urging Dulberg to accept the $5,000.00, “the McGuire’s atty has offered us (you) $5,000 in full settlement of the claim against the McGuires only.
+39. On November 18, 2013, Mast wrote two emails to Dulberg urging Dulberg to accept the $5,000.00, “the McGuire’s atty has offered us (you) $5,000 in full settlement of the claim against the McGuires only.
 As we discussed, they have no liability in the case for what Dave did as property owners.
 So they will likely get out of the case on a motion at some point, so my suggestion is to take the $5,000 now.
 You probably won't see any of it due to liens etc. but it will offset the costs deducted from any eventual recovery....” * * * “So if we do not accept their 5000 they will simply file a motion and get out of the case for free.
 That's the only other option is letting them file motion getting out of the case”.
 (See Emails attached as Group Exhibit C.)

-36. Similarly, on November 20, 2013 MAST emailed DULBERG urging him to accept the $5,000.00 otherwise “the McGuires will get out for FREE on a motion.”
+40. Similarly, on November 20, 2013, Mast emailed Dulberg urging him to accept the $5,000.00 otherwise “the McGuires will get out for FREE on a motion.”
 (See Emails attached as Group Exhibit C.)

-37. On or around December 2013 or January 2014, MAST met with DULBERG and other family members and again advised them there was no cause of action against William McGuire and Caroline McGuire, and verbally told DULBERG that he had no choice but to execute a release in favor of the McGuires for the sum of $5,000.00 and if he did not, he would get nothing.
+41. On or around December 2013 or January 2014, Mast met with Dulberg and again advised them there was no cause of action against William McGuire and Caroline McGuire, and verbally told Dulberg that he had no choice but to execute a release in favor of the McGuires for the sum of $5,000.00 and if he did not, he would get nothing.

+42. During that same time frame, Mast advised Dulberg that the Restatement of Torts 318 was the only mechanism to recover from the McGuires and that Illinois did not recognize the Restate of Torts 318, thus Dulberg did not have any viable claims against the McGuires.

+43. Mast failed to advise or inform Dulberg of other basis for recovery against the McGuires.

-38. Based upon Mast’s erroneously advice that Dulberg’s claims against the McGuire’s were not viable and that Dulberg would not recover if he pursued the claims, Dulberg settled with the McGuire’s and their insurance company, Auto-Owners Insurance Company, for $5,000, which included a release of all claims against the McGuire’s and claim for indemnification under the McGuire’s insurance policy.
+44. Based upon Mast’s erroneously advice that Dulberg’s claims against the McGuire’s were not viable and that Dulberg would not recover if he pursued the claims, Dulberg settled with the McGuire’s and their insurance company, Auto-Owners Insurance Company, for $5,000, which included a release of all claims against the McGuire’s and claim for indemnification under the McGuire’s insurance policy.
 Exhibit D (Settlement).

+45. Mast also told Dulberg that Gagnon’s insurance policy was limited to $100,000.

-39. Continuously throughout the period of representation, MAST and POPOVICH represented repeatedly to DULBERG there was no possibility of any liability against William and/or Caroline McGuire and/or Auto-Owners Insurance Company, and lead DULBERG to believe that the matter was being properly handled
+46. From 2013 forward, Mast and Popovich represented repeatedly to Dulberg that there was no possibility of any liability against William and/or Caroline McGuire and/or Auto-Owners Insurance Company, and lead Dulberg to believe that the matter was being properly handled.

+47. Mast also reassured Dulberg that Dulberg would be able to receive the full amount of any eventual recovery from Gagnon.

-40. After accepting the $5,000 settlement, DULBERG wrote MAST an email on January 29, 2014 stating “I trust your judgment.”
+48. After accepting the $5,000 settlement, Dulberg wrote Mast an email on January 29, 2014 stating “I trust your judgment.”
 (See Email attached as Exhibit E.)

-41. MAST and POPOVICH continued to represent DULBERG into 2015 and continuously assured him that his case was being handled properly.
+49. Mast and Popovich continued to represent Dulberg into 2015 and continuously assured him that his case was being handled properly.

-42. The McGuires owed their home, had homeowner’s insurance, and had other property that could have been utilized to pay a judgment against them and in favor of Dulberg.
+50. The McGuires owed their home, had homeowner’s insurance, and had other property that could have been utilized to pay a judgment against them and in favor of Dulberg.